-To assure quality advising, advisor training is available each semester to supplement the advising hand book that is provided to each advisor at all campuses.
-In addition, advisors work with students who are on scholastic probation and suspension.
-The advisors, in collaboration with other college departments, identify strategies to assist students in improving their academic status.
+To assure quality advising, Success Coach training is available each semester to supplement the advising hand book that is provided to each advisor at all campuses.
+In addition, Success Coaches work with students who are on scholastic probation and suspension.
+The Success Coaches, in collaboration with other college departments, identify strategies to assist students in improving their academic status.
 These strategies are in alignment with the institution's strategic plans and mission.
-Staff are fully trained to provide these services at their locations (Eagle Pass, Del Rio, Crystal City, Hondo, Pearsall, and Medina Valley).
-These services are available through various modes: face-to-face advising, scheduling advising days at other locations, via e-mail, via telephone, and by visiting the advising website.
+Staff are fully trained to provide these services at their locations (Eagle Pass, Del Rio, Crystal City, Hondo, and Pearsall).
+These services are available through various modes: face-to-face advising, virtual, scheduling advising days at other locations, via e-mail, via telephone, and by visiting the advising website.